-With the funds available at March 31, 2018, the Company believes these resources will be sufficient to fund its operations at least through the third quarter of 2019.
+With the funds available at June 30, 2018 and through subsequent financing transactions discussed in Note 7, the Company believes its resources will be sufficient to fund its operations into 2020.
 The Company has sustained operating losses for the majority of its corporate history and expects that its 2018 expenses will exceed its 2018 revenues.
 The Company expects to continue to incur operating losses and negative cash flows until revenues reach a level sufficient to support ongoing operations.
-Accordingly, its planned operations raise doubt about its ability to continue as a going concern beyond the third quarter of 2019.
+Accordingly, its planned operations raise doubt about its ability to continue as a going concern through 2020.
 The Company's liquidity needs will be largely determined by the success of operations in regards to the progression of its product candidates in the future.
-The Company also may consider other plans to fund operations beyond the third quarter of 2019 including: (1) securing or increasing U.S. Government funding of its programs, including obtaining procurement contracts; (2) out-licensing rights to certain of its products or product candidates, pursuant to which the Company would receive cash milestones; (3) raising additional capital through equity or debt financings or from other sources; (4) obtaining additional product candidate regulatory approvals, which would generate revenue, milestones and cash flow; (5) reducing spending on one or more research and development programs, including by discontinuing development; and/or (6) restructuring operations to change its overhead structure.
+The Company also may consider other plans to fund operations through 2020 including: (1) securing or increasing U.S. Government funding of its programs, including obtaining procurement contracts; (2) out-licensing rights to certain of its products or product candidates, pursuant to which the Company would receive cash milestones; (3) raising additional capital through equity or debt financings or from other sources; (4) obtaining additional product candidate regulatory approvals, which would generate revenue, milestones and cash flow; (5) reducing spending on one or more research and development programs, including by discontinuing development; and/or (6) restructuring operations to change its overhead structure.
 The Company may issue securities, including common stock, preferred stock, depositary shares, stock purchase contracts, warrants and units, through private placement transactions or registered public offerings in the future.
 The Company's future liquidity needs, and ability to address those needs, will largely be determined by the success of its product candidates and key development and regulatory events and its decisions in the future.